-Buoyed by Trump, GOP candidates sweep North Carolina special elections
+Dems admit Trump helped GOP candidates sweep North Carolina special elections

-In a major victory for both President Trump and national Republicans, North Carolina GOP state Sen. Dan Bishop was projected to win a fiercely contested special U.S. House election that was widely seen as a bellwether for the president's chances in the 2020 election.
+In a major victory for both President Trump and national Republicans, North Carolina GOP state Sen. Dan Bishop was projected to win a fiercely contested special U.S. House election for the 9th District that was widely seen as a bellwether for the president's chances in the 2020 election.

-Another Republican House candidate won a separate special election in a GOP-leaning district elsewhere in North Carolina earlier Tuesday evening -- frustrating Democrats who spent millions trying to make a splash in the state, only to come up far short.
+And another Republican House candidate, Greg Murphy, decisively won a separate special election in North Carolina's more solidly GOP-leaning 3rd District earlier Tuesday evening -- frustrating Democrats who spent millions trying to make a splash in the state.

+Even Democratic Congressional Campaign Committee (DCCC) Chairwoman Cheri Bustos acknowledged that the president contributed to Bishop's win, writing in a statement that "we fell an inch short tonight, but it took more than $6 million in outside Republican spending and a last-minute Trump rally" to seal Democratic candidate Dan McCready's fate in the 9th District.

 The clean sweep heartened the president, who has long emphasized the national implications at stake.
-Trump unloaded on Bishop's Democratic opponent, Dan McCready, in a fiery rally on Monday night, telling attendees that "to stop the far-left, you must vote in tomorrow's special election."
+Trump unloaded on McCready in the fiery rally on Monday night, telling attendees that "to stop the far-left, you must vote in tomorrow's special election."

-That effort, Trump said Tuesday, had clearly paid dividends.
+That effort, Trump said late Tuesday, had clearly paid dividends.

 "Dan Bishop was down 17 points 3 weeks ago," Trump wrote late Tuesday.
 "He then asked me for help, we changed his strategy together, and he ran a great race.
 Big Rally last night.
 Now it looks like he is going to win. @CNN &@MSNBC are moving their big studio equipment and to talent out.
 Stay tuned!"